District of Columbia

 - Complete a criminal background check.

-- Provide two demonstrating proof of Washington DC residency.
+- Provide two demonstrating proofs of residency in Washington, D.C.

-As of April 13, 2018, the DCDOH will accept out of state patients with a valid medical marijuana identification card from states with a program functionally equivalent to the DC Medical Marijuana Program.
+As of April 13, 2018, the DCDOH will accept out-of-district patients with a valid medical marijuana identification card from states with a program functionally equivalent to the DC Medical Marijuana Program.

 The following state programs are eligible for reciprocity: